gutucristian/gutucristian.github.io/_posts/2020-06-17-Amazon-Web-Services-(AWS).md

 - MFA (Multi Factor Authentication) can be setup
 - IAM has predefined "managed policies" (these are common policies that Amazon has already put together so we don't have to re-write them)
 - It's best to give users the minimal amount of permissions they need to perform their job (least privilege principles)
-- Big enterprises usually integrate their own repository of users (e.g., Active Directory) with IAM.
+- Big enterprises usually integrate their own repository of users (e.g., Microsoft Active Directory) with IAM.
 Doing this allows users to login to AWS using their company credentials
 - Identity Federation uses the SAML standard (e.g., Microsoft Active Directory is one of the big users of the SAML standard)

 IAM takeaway: